Pre-conception counseling: Blood work

 Certain blood work may be ordered.
 Preconception counseling and testing identify couples at risk for hemoglobinopathies that might affect their offspring.
 This often includes a CBC (Complete Blood Count) which can show anemia.
 A CBC includes WBC (White Blood Cell Count) which can show the presence of infection.
 Anemia and infection, indicating problems with the woman's overall health at that moment, can both affect a woman's ability to become pregnant at that time as well as affect the stability of the pregnancy and the health of the fetus.
 In the majority of cases, both infection and anemia can be treated once the cause is identified.
-Anemia may require ongoing evaluation and iron supplement.
+Anemia may require ongoing evaluation and iron supplementation.
 Based on these results, patients may be offered genetic counseling, hematology consultation, and fetal diagnostic testing.

 Urinalysis

 Urine sample or urinalysis can reveal the presence of proteinuria (protein in the urine), a possible indicator of infection or kidney disease, or the presence of blood which can indicate a urinary tract infection.
 Urinalysis might also show the presence of glucose (glycosuria), but women of child-bearing age are unlikely to have undiagnosed diabetes (this is separate from gestational diabetes that may occasionally develop during the course of a subsequent pregnancy).